 provided further that all expenditure requests, proposals, and any other

-budgetary documents used by the board at an open meeting shall be made
+budgetary documents utilized by the board at an open meeting shall be made

 available to the public at least six calendar days before the meeting.

 All lands, buildings, appliances, and other property so purchased or acquired shall be and remain the property of the university to be used in perpetuity for the benefit of the university.
 The board, in accordance with this section and other law, shall manage the inventory, equipment, surplus property, and expenditures of the university and, subject to chapter 91, may adopt rules, further controlling and regulating the same."